nalmeida/static-11ty/README.md

 BASE_URL=https://myawesomewebsite.com
 ```

-If you want to force the `BASE_URL` website generation locally, you can run:
+To force the `BASE_URL` website generation locally, you can run:

 ```sh
 $ BASE_URL=https://myawesomewebsite.com npm run build
 ```

-## Local development
+# Local development

 ```sh
 $ npm start
 ```

+It will launch a local server at `http://localhost:8080` with live reload enabled.

+By default, 11ty generates a `_site` folder with the transformed files inside.

-## Production Deploy
+# Production Deploy

 It is required to set the set the env variable `BASE_URL` with the full path URL: